 You’ve provided your child with a vocabulary of feeling words, modeled and taught identification and expression of emotions, and have planted a seed with hypothetical perspective-taking.
 Now it’s time to give your child a little time to put some empathy into action!

-When you “catch your child” showing empathy, pour on recognition for that choice.
+When you “catch your child” showing empathy, help them reflect on their choices.
 Tangible “rewards” aren’t necessary, but recognition is key.
-Empower them to feel proud.
-Tell your partner about their display of empathy in your child’s presence.
+“I noticed that you shared your toy, how did that feel?!”
 Explore with them the potential impact their kindness has had on another person.

 #9 Use restorative practices when your child causes harm or lacks remorse